 Territory Families operates two youth detention centres: Don Dale Youth Detention Centre in Darwin and the Alice Springs Youth Detention Centre in Alice Springs.

 Young people are sentenced to youth detention by the Courts.
 On average there are about 25 young people in youth detention across the Northern Territory each day.
 This includes young men and women and those that are on remand or have been sentenced.

-The Northern Territory Government has committed $60 million to build a new purpose-built Youth Justice Centre in Darwin, in line with the recommendations made by the Royal Commission into the Protection and Detention of Children in the NT.
+The Northern Territory Government has committed to build a new purpose-built Youth Justice Centre in Darwin, in line with the recommendations made by the Royal Commission into the Protection and Detention of Children in the NT.

 Darwin Youth Justice Centre site selection

 A greenfield site located at Holtze has been chosen as the location for the new Darwin Youth Justice Centre.

 The Northern Territory Government identified and investigated seven potential sites for the development of a new youth justice centre in the Greater Darwin area.